tomwvwest/backend-project/README.md

 Hosted App: https://its-the-news-2.onrender.com

 ## Project Summary
-This project is planning to be a basic news app, containing articles for the user to browse and interact with.
+This project is an API allowing a user access to news articles, current users and comments data to browse and interact with.
 Features include being able to post comments on certain articles, increment a vote count for each article and search for articles by topic.

 ## Setup